What Should I Eat If I Have Fatty Liver?

 - Difficulties with concentration and bad memory.

-If you have these symptoms, consult a specialist so that they can carry out the appropriate examinations.
+If you have these symptoms, consult a specialist so that they can carry out the appropriate tests.
 Treating this condition on time can prevent cirrhosis and its side effects.

-There is also a biological predisposition to have fatty liver if you suffer from obesity, diabetes, high blood pressure or high concentrations of triglycerides in the blood.
+There is also a biological predisposition to have fatty liver if you suffer from obesity, diabetes, high blood pressure, or have a high concentration of triglycerides in the blood.

 Read also: How to Lower Triglycerides Levels Naturally

 What should I eat if I have fatty liver?

 In order to cure fatty liver, you need to make significant changes to your diet.